-By Jane Dockendorf, executive director
+By Jane Dockendorf, camp parent

 It’s almost here!
 Camp is right around the corner, which means packing those trunks is getting closer and closer.
 The great thing about packing for camp is that it builds the excitement and anticipation of camp.
 And that is part of the fun, right?